-- 1. Development to create new sports pitches, football facilities, water-based recreation and allotments will be supported in sustainable locations, which are: - a) Sites close to or in walking distance of residential areas or the Town Centre; - b) Sites near to public transport routes, with regular services. - 2.
-A priority of this Neighbourhood Plan for the allocation of infrastructure monies is to provide new allotments.
+- Development to create new sports pitches and facilities, water-based recreation and allotments will be supported, subject to there being no adverse impact on the amenities of residential properties. - 2.
+Suitable locations for sports pitches and facilities, water-based recreation and allotments include: - a) Sites close to or in walking distance of residential areas or the Town Centre; - b) Sites near to public transport routes, with regular services. - 3.
+A priority of this Neighbourhood Plan for the allocation of infrastructure monies is to provide new allotments within walking distance of residential areas.

 The policy provides support for new sports pitches or allotments in sustainable locations.
+This includes the provision of Football facilities, for which there is a particular need.
 The reference to residential areas would include the proposed garden community.

-Clause 2 of the policy seeks to guide decisions by the Local Planning Authority and the Town Council in the use of planning infrastructure financial contributions.
+Clause 3 of the policy seeks to guide decisions by the Local Planning Authority and the Town Council in the use of planning infrastructure financial contributions.